 Future Sedona Airport terminal to handle the Sedona Airport’s goal of

 I built this webpage to bring awareness to the plight of the people living here and to save lives from jet fuel and lead poisoning.
 Three of my neighbors have died from liver and pancreatic cancer in March and April of 2012.
-One neighbor was a young lady aged 21 and she died from a rare form of liver cancer.
+One neighbor was a young lady aged 21 and she died from a rare form of liver cancer called Chonagiocarcinoma.
 There are three teenagers with cancer at our local high school all diagnosed in the last two months, one girl has ovarian cancer at age 15!
 I have experienced liver pain and liver spasms, laid in bed with my central nervous system shaking all night.
-I also have high blood pressure and a racing pulse when jets are flying over my roof and dumping jet fuel.
+I also have high blood pressure and a racing pulse when jets are flying over my roof and dumping or losing jet fuel.
 I and some of my neighbors have various ill health effects from living under a jetport in one of the most beautiful towns in the world; we smell jet exhaust in our homes and yards, sometimes all night long.
 Why are we all so sick?
 It is not simply toxic exhaust that has no where to go, jets are dumping 1,000 to 1,200 gallons of raw jet fuel right over our roof!
 My blood is full of high levels of raw jet fuel!
-Pilots still argue jet fuel is safe because it is just diesel, this is a ludicrous and untrue argument.
+Pilots and the airport manager argue that “jet fuel is safe because it is just diesel and they have been exposed to jet fuel and it never bothered the;” this is a ludicrous and untrue argument.
 Does the below list seem like a healthy thing to breath?
 It is illegal to dump jet fuel below 5,000 feet above the ground.
 Diesel fuel has recently been officially declared carcinogenic by the EPA.
+BTEXs are well known deadly carcinogens, there is no way to debate that it is safe to live with these BTEXs in extremely high concentrations.
+There is no public disclosure that ones blood will be full of BTEXs living here.
+If the airport is so wonderful the FAA should buy all our homes and let the airport have this area, just turn Sedona into an industrial park.

 What are we breathing in our airspace?